Thomas Oelsner: Failed drugs test

 At the 2002 Winter Paralympics in Salt Lake City Oelsner won gold in the 7.5 km biathlon and the 5 km classic cross country.
 However, he would go on to become the first athlete to be sent home from a Winter Paralympic Games for failing a drug test when he tested positive for the steroid methenolone.
 He was suspended prior to the 10 km cross country event and subsequently stripped of the two gold medals.
 Oelsner protested his innocence, claiming that there had been a laboratory error or an act of sabotage involved.

 Return to competition

-Oelsner completed a six-month national ban and returned for the 2006 Winter Paralympics in Torino.
+Oelsner completed a six-month national ban and returned for the 2006 Winter Paralympics in Turin.
 He achieved a bronze in the 5 km cross country skiing.

 At the 2010 Winter Paralympics in Vancouver Oelsner was embroiled in another controversy when he claimed that the sight on the gun he was using for the Biathlon had been sabotaged, smeared in something he thought might have been chocolate.
 He soon retracted the accusation and accepted responsibility, stating that whatever happened would have occurred when the gun was in his care.
 Oelsner announced his retirement from competitive skiing at the end of the 2010 Games.